stellargraph/stellargraph/README.md

   taking into account their types and the types of links between them.

 * GAT
   - Graph ATtention Network algorithm [4] for homogeneous graphs.
 The implementation supports representation learning and node classification for homogeneous graphs.
+There are versions of the graph attention layer that support both sparse and dense adjacency matrices.

 * GCN
   - Graph Convolutional Network algorithm [5] for homogeneous graphs.
   The implementation supports representation learning and node classification for homogeneous graphs.
+There are versions of the graph convolutional layer that support both sparse and dense adjacency matrices.

 * SGC
   - Simplified Graph Convolutional network algorithm [6] for homogeneous graphs.